HTTP Client Hints

 |RFC stream||Internet Engineering Task Force (IETF)|

-GENART Last Call review (of -13) by Christer Holmberg Ready with Issues
+GENART Last Call review (of -13) by Christer Holmberg Ready w/issues

 |Additional resources||Mailing list discussion|